Skip to main content

 Planning scenarios

-Common visit combinations across all four lanes
+Common visit combinations across all four service types

 Frequently coordinated work paths that customers plan together.
 Each scenario shows what services pair naturally and who benefits most from combining them in one visit.